-London tram crash: 5 dead, dozens injured
+London tram crash: 7 dead, dozens injured

 'Serious injuries'

-The London Ambulance Service said it had sent 22 ambulance crews to the scene and taken 51 people to two London hospitals for treatment.
+The London Ambulance Service said it sent 22 ambulance crews to the scene and taken 51 people to two London hospitals for treatment.

 "We have treated a number of patients at the scene, mainly for minor injuries such as cuts and bruises, however very sadly some people have died and others have suffered serious injuries," said Peter McKenna, deputy director of operations at London Ambulance Service.